studiometa/react-next-starter/doc/en/STORE.md

 		- **dispatch** : native function to redux allowing to call another action
 		- **getState** : native to redux function to return the current store.
 		- socket** : instance of the socket class that simplifies communication with a possible remote API
-- A little tip: it is possible to pass a callback as a parameter to the action.
-This allows you to perform an action based on the success or failure of the action to be performed without having to wait for the store to be updated.

 ## Local storage